About ESWI2025

 Ended Now live Upcoming

-1. Proteomic analysis of the subcellular reorganization during Influenza A infection in human cells
+2. 1.
+Proteomic analysis of the subcellular reorganization during Influenza A infection in human cells

 Laura GADEA-SALOMBIOTECMED, Universitat de València, Spain

-2. Influenza NS1-Mediated N(6)-Methyladenosine Modification Controls NS mRNA Splicing
+3. 2.
+Influenza NS1-Mediated N(6)-Methyladenosine Modification Controls NS mRNA Splicing

 Yingyin LIAOThe University of Hong Kong, Hong Kong SAR China

-3. Reassortment dynamics between clade 2.3.2.1 and 2.3.4.4b A(H5) influenza viruses
+4. 3.
+Reassortment dynamics between clade 2.3.2.1 and 2.3.4.4b A(H5) influenza viruses

-Lorin ADAMSThe Francis Crick Institute, UK
+Lorin ADAMSThe Francis Crick Institute, United Kingdom

-4. Human respirovirus infection driven by heteromultivalent binding of sialoglycotopes
+5. 4.
+Human respirovirus infection driven by heteromultivalent binding of sialoglycotopes

 Xander DE HAANUtrecht University, Netherlands

-5. RSV Polymerase L Recruits Rab11a to Facilitate Ribonucleoprotein Transport
+6. 5.
+RSV Polymerase L Recruits Rab11a to Facilitate Ribonucleoprotein Transport

 Marie-Anne RAMEIX-WELTIInstitut Pasteur CNR Vir (Bat Jacob, France

-6. Transient RNA structure-driven insertions in H5 hemagglutinin required for highly pathogenic avian influenza virus genesis are not dependent on polymerase origin.
+7. 6.
+Transient RNA structure-driven insertions in H5 hemagglutinin required for highly pathogenic avian influenza virus genesis are not dependent on polymerase origin.

 SCS